Max Planck Research Group for Autonomous Vision

 Max Planck Independent Research Group for Embodied Vision

 We research fundamentals of intelligent embodied agents such as robots that learn to perceive and act through interaction with their environment.
 Our group investigates novel methods for learning the basic physical 3D understanding of dynamic environments up to complex tasks such as autonomous navigation and object manipulation from raw sensory measurements and environment interactions.
 Besides vision as a primary sensing modality, we also consider further sensing modalities such as tactile or proprioceptive sensing.
-We currently have openings for PhD positions, see this link for details.

 The independent Max Planck Research Group on Intelligent Control Systems.